noblepayne/meshSidecar/README.md

 - Automatic service discovery within the mesh
 - Custom mesh hostnames per service
 - Secure credential handling via file-based authentication
+- Optional service-specific overrides via `knownServiceOverrides`

 ## Usage

 Add meshSidecar to your NixOS configuration:

+- ⚠️ Note: Currently, users must explicitly list the systemd units to wrap. `knownServiceOverrides` provides a hook for service-specific tweaks (like Paperless), but does not automatically wrap all units in a stack.

 ```nix
 services.meshSidecar = {